open-telemetry/community/elections/2021/governance-committee-election.md

 * October 25, 12:01am GMT: Voting period begins
 * October 28, 12:01am GMT: Voting ends
 * October 29: Results are announced

-# Appendix

-We identified active contributors programmatically.
-For most contributors, we were able to find at least one email address associated with their git commits.
-For others, we were not able to determine an email address.
-Here is the complete list of GitHub handles for active contributors:

-TODO: list of members eligible to vote